-Finding out where you stand and how to ensure that you have a lifetime safety net is what your retirement advisor calls "building a floor".
-Their primary goal is to establish a solid plan for ensuring that you have all your household's basic needs covered throughout retirement.
+Finding out where you stand and how to ensure that you have a lifetime safety net is what your retirement advisor, who holds RIIA®’s Retirement Management Analyst® (RMA®) designation, calls “building a floor”.
+The RMA’s primary goal is to establish a solid plan for ensuring that you have all your household’s basic needs covered throughout retirement.

 Adding Up What Income Is Available

 Think about it, you now have multiple sources of income to manage.
-Your retirement management advisor (RMA) will start by looking at your entire household and listing what you'll be getting from Social Security, any pensions that you may be entitled to, plus any income that you or your spouse are planning to get through part-time work or a business that you may own.
+Your RMA will start by looking at your entire household and listing what you’ll be getting from Social Security, any pensions that you may be entitled to, plus any income that you or your spouse are planning to get through part-time work or a business that you may own.

-If you're just about to retire, knowing when to "turn on" your Social Security or pension income can make a big difference in the monthly amount that you get, Your RMASM will give information you need to make those decisions.
+If you’re just about to retire, knowing when to “turn on” your Social Security or pension income can make a big difference in the monthly amount that you get.
+Your RMA will provide information you need to make those decisions.

 Right-Sizing Your Expenses

 Your expenses may also change quite significantly as you move from working full time to your new retirement lifestyle and perhaps several times during retirement.
 You may be considering simplifying your lifestyle which will reduce your expenses.
 Or you may have dreams that you’ve been waiting to fulfill, such as starting a new business or travel, that will increase your expenses, at least in the early stages of retirement.

 Your living expenses will change if you’re planning to move to a new location, so you will want to know how the cost of living, healthcare costs are, and taxes may change as well.

 And because healthcare coverage will account a significant portion of your expenses, you will also want to know how to get the most cost-effective Medicare benefits and how to best provide for what Medicare doesn’t cover.